djfkkdj3/chatgpt-sys-prompts/README.md

 # ChatGPT Prompt Snapshots

-👋 Hi, you probably came here because you wanted the system prompts.

-This repo archives ChatGPT prompt snapshots by date and model.
-It is for people who want the actual captured instructions, not a thread summary, not a screenshot, and not someone saying “basically it said…”
+This repo archives ChatGPT prompt snapshots by date and model

 The archive includes every prompt layer available for a snapshot: